gabetucker2/gostack/README.md

  `stack.ToMatrix(...depth)`
  ```
  Creates a new matrix from a stack by depth.
-For instance, if depth = 2, then returns the stacks inside stack as an [][]interface{}
+For instance, if depth = 2, then returns the stacks inside stack as an [][]any

  @receiver `stack` type{*Stack}
  @param optional `depth` type{int} default -1